 Hostels in Singapore – What to Expect?

 What to expect?
 Singapore is hands down the most expensive place in Southeast Asia.
 After backpacking in other parts of the region, your wallet is going to get a shock!
 Food, drinks, attractions and transport is more expensive.
-Backpacker Hostels start at around $12 US for a basic bed in a dorm room and you’re looking at $40 US and up for a double room.
+Backpacker Hostels start at around $10-12 US for a basic bed in a dorm room, $20 for a capsule bed and $45 US and up for a double room.
 A basic free breakfast is often included at hostels as well as free WIFI and sometimes tea and coffee throughout the day.
 Be sure to book in advance to get the cheapest prices.

 Hostels in the Philippines – What to Expect?